 Whether you’ve whiled the holiday away shopping, sledding or sipping, the perfect way to end a December day in Westchester County is with delicious, belly-warming winter fare.

-Taste-test your way through Hudson River villages at dining establishments like The Bit for comfort foods, Half Moon for riverside dining or Saint George Bistro for Old World French fare – perfect for a formal holiday dinner.
+Taste-test your way through Hudson River villages at dining establishments like Half Moon for riverside dining or Saint George Bistro for Old World French fare, both perfect for a holiday dinner.

 Cozy Inns and Hotels